-There are three ossification centres of the fibula.
+There are three ossification centers of the fibula.

-The 8th fetal week is when the primary ossification centre appears for the fibular shaft.
+The 8th fetal week is when the primary ossification center appears for the fibular shaft.

-Two further secondary ossification centres are for the upper and lower fibula end.
-The fibula is unlike most long bones where the initially appearing secondary ossification centre often fuses last.
-In the fibula, the upper centre appears in the third to fourth year whilst the lower centre appears earlier in the first year.
-The upper ossification centre fuses to the shaft around the seventeenth to nineteenth year whilst the distal epiphysis unites with the shaft around the fifteenth to seventeenth year.
+Two further secondary ossification centers are for the upper and lower fibula end.
+The fibula is unlike most long bones where the initially appearing secondary ossification center often fuses last.
+In the fibula, the upper center appears in the third to fourth year whilst the lower center appears earlier in the first year.
+The upper ossification center fuses to the shaft around the seventeenth to nineteenth year whilst the distal epiphysis unites with the shaft around the fifteenth to seventeenth year.
 Ossification tends to occur later in males.

-Further ossification centres may occur.
+Further ossification centers may occur.
 See ossicles of the foot.

 History and etymology